Investor guides

 The most overvalued large U.S. metros right now, by price-to-income — the five-signal framework run across every market.
 A snapshot; pull up your own market for the live read.

 That assembly is what LocalAlpha does for you.
 It pulls all five signals from the same public sources, scores every U.S. market on them, and rolls the affordability, inventory, and momentum reads into one number with the breakdown underneath.
 You read one score instead of maintaining five feeds.
-Every source and formula is on the methodology page, for the same reason this article exists: no black box.
+Every source and formula is published, for the same reason this article exists: no black box.

 Balanced